noahehall/theBookOfNoah/0current/apitech.md

       Proxy-Authenticate: Basic realm="Access to internal site"

     # to too many requests
-    # +uses the retry-after header specifying how long to wait
+    # +uses the retry-after header specifying how long(seconds) to wait
+    # + can be used with 429, or 503
       HTTP/1.1 429 Too Many Requests
       Content-Type: text/html
       Retry-After: 3600